Clicky

 Sometimes, though, clear excretions can be a sign that your dog isn’t able to manage their urine concentration levels effectively.
 If they are not drinking much, but still have very clear urine, then perhaps a trip to the vet is required.

+At the other end of the spectrum, dark urine may indicate an issue.
 The darker the shade of yellow, the less hydrated your pet is, and you should try to encourage them to take in more fluids.

 If your dog’s urine looks orange, brown or red, this is a red flag and could signal internal bleeding.
 It may not always be something serious, but is certainly something you should speak with your vet about.